Siroccomeister/f3/projects/en/docs/blog/posts/day41.md

 ![The desert 🌵](day41/day41.1.jpeg){ width=“300” }
 </figure>

 We leave Lake Roberts as a trio for one last climb, still just as great.
 It's strange to see the end approaching on the GPS, the last climbs can be counted on one hand.
 We leave the mountains, forests, and Gila Park for good.
 I continue alone, pass through Silver City (which is pretty nice, by the way), and start my marathon.
 188 km under a scorching sun.
 The wind is tough at times but manageable.
-I drank a lot.
+I drink a lot.
 I stop in Hachita at nightfall and run into a group of Swiss who left in late June.
 There are 70 km left 💪.

 <!-- more -->